Public domain: Trademarks

 A trademark registration may remain in force indefinitely, or expire without specific regard to its age.
 For a trademark registration to remain valid, the owner must continue to use it.
 In some circumstances, such as disuse, failure to assert trademark rights, or common usage by the public without regard for its intended use, it could become generic, and therefore part of the public domain.

 Because trademarks are registered with governments, some countries or trademark registries may recognize a mark, while others may have determined that it is generic and not allowable as a trademark in that registry.
 For example, the drug acetylsalicylic acid (2-acetoxybenzoic acid) is better known as aspirin in the United States—a generic term.
 In Canada, however, Aspirin, with an uppercase A, is still a trademark of the German company Bayer, while aspirin, with a lowercase "a", is not.
 Bayer lost the trademark in the United States, the UK and France after World War I, as part of the Treaty of Versailles.
 So many copycat products entered the marketplace during the war that it was deemed generic just three years later.

 Informal uses of trademarks are not covered by trademark protection.
 For example, Hormel, producer of the canned meat product Spam, does not object to informal use of the word "spam" in reference to unsolicited commercial email.
 However, it has fought attempts by other companies to register names including the word 'spam' as a trademark in relation to computer products, despite that Hormel's trademark is only registered in reference to food products (a trademark claim is made within a particular field).
 Such defences have failed in the United Kingdom.

 Public Domain Day

-Public Domain Day is an observance of when copyrights expire and works enter into the public domain.
+Public Domain Day is an observance of when copyrighted works expire and works enter into the public domain.
 This legal transition of copyright works into the public domain usually happens every year on 1 January based on the individual copyright laws of each country.